 12. Take care of your body

-Eat smart, rest, and drink lots of water.
+Simply, eat smart, rest, and drink lots of water.
 Living a healthy lifestyle is an essential productivity habit.

 So grab some veggies, take a nap, and exercise like your productivity depends on it!